Izheil/Quantum-Nox-Firefox-Dark-Full-Theme/Multirow and other functions/Multirow tabs/Readme.md

 <p>Works with Firefox 69+.
 This version is the same as scrollable multirow, except the scrollbars are only shown when you hover over the tabs area.
 It fixes some very specific issue when loading a session restore and loading a page in a session-restored blank page.</p>

 <h3>MultiRowTab-*-spacing.uc.js</h3>
 <p>Works with Firefox 69+.
-The spacing versions do the same as the others, except they try to imitate firefox default tab moving animation. <b>This version is more resource-heavy while you are moving tabs</b>, which shouldn't be much of an issue if you don't usually hold tabs in the air for minutes, but if you have a low-end computer, or are worried about resource usage or performance, you should consider using any of the other non-spacing versions instead.
-There is a small issue with tabs from the upper row forcing a space in the rows directly below it when dragging the tab to the upper rows.</p>
+The spacing versions do the same as the others, except they try to imitate firefox default tab moving animation. <b>This version is more resource-heavy while you are moving tabs</b>, which shouldn't be much of an issue if you don't usually hold tabs in the air for minutes, but if you have a low-end computer, or are worried about resource usage or performance, you should consider using any of the other non-spacing versions instead.</p>
+<p>There is also a small issue with tabs from the upper rows forcing a space in the rows directly below it when dragging the tab to the upper rows.</p>
 <img src="https://i.imgur.com/ZfKRlWQ.png">

 <h2>Tab sizing</h2>